-(Release 5.0) May 2012
+(Release 6.0) May 2014

-This document updates and replaces the i3 Forum document "Technical Interconnection Model for Bilateral Voice Services" (Release 4.0, May 2011).
+This document updates and replaces the i3 Forum document "Technical Interconnection Model for Bilateral Voice Services" (Release 5.0, May 2013).

 Date Rel.
-Subject/Comment 14 th May 2012 Addition of operational guidelines for wideband codecs; complete revision of Sec.
+Subject/Comment 11th May 2014 6 Scope refined, Updates based upon Wideband Codecs, High definition VoIP guidelines, removal of section 13 14 th May 2012 Addition of operational guidelines for wideband codecs; complete revision of Sec.
 11 on QoS measurement 22 nd May 2011 4 Addition of IPV6; restructuring and enhancing Security Section 10 th May 2010 3 Proposal of QoS control mechanism based on RTCP 5 th May 2009 2 Addition of Sigtran and QOS section 15 th May 2008 1 First Draft of the document